Dr. Angela Halbert

 Virginia Gallagher attended Brock University and graduated with a BSc in Biology in 2004.
 She then attended the Veterinary Technician Program at Georgian College in Orillia from which she graduated with Honors in 2009.
 She has been with Nottawasaga Valley Veterinary Hospital since May 2008.
 She is the proud mother of a beautiful boy, three cats and a dog.
 Her free time is spent with family and friends.
 She also enjoys walking her dog at the park and relaxing in the sun.

 Cyndy Hill has been a receptionist at Nottawasaga Valley Veterinary Hospital since its opening in 2000.
-Cyndy resides in Wasaga Beach with her husband, three dogs, three cats, one rabbit, one lizard, and six goldfish.
+Cyndy resides in Wasaga Beach with her husband, two dogs, three cats and six goldfish.
 When Cyndy is not at the front desk of the office she is enjoying travelling the world with her husband.
 Her interests include skiing, running, yoga and horseback riding.
 Her latest hobby is spending time with her granddaughters Iris and Ivy.